 Please check One45 DAILY to ensure the most current schedule information.
-The latest change can be made to a session (unless it is a true emergency) is 48 hours in advance of the scheduled sessions.
-If changes are made to a session which has already been scheduled in One45 with less than 48 hours notice, students will be notified directly.
+The latest a change can be made to a session (unless it is a true emergency) is 48 hours in advance of the scheduled sessions.
+If changes must be made to a session within 48 hours of the time scheduled in One45, students will be notified directly.